The International Foundation in Management year will include the following modules:

 The course links with the following honours degree programme areas delivered within Cardiff School of Management, Cardiff School of Sport & Health Sciences and Cardiff School of Technologies.
 As such, students following the foundation route will take an extra year to complete their honours degree.
 You will be fully integrated into university life and the student community from day one, we have high progression rates, and we work hard to ensure every student reaches their full potential.
 We are mindful of our students' welfare, so we will offer specialist support and a range of social activities for you to enjoy.
 You'll be taught on our Llandaff campus and there are a range of

-for you to look at.
+accommodation options for you to look at.
 Those of you on the Sport pathway might want to request halls on our Cyncoed campus where our School of Sport & Health Science is based which is a short

 bus ride from where you will be taught.